pbeukema/LabHacks/readme.md

 * Save your figures in svg, or eps, not png.

 ##  Statistical analysis
 * Learning statistics or want to brush up?
-Here are three textbooks (available online) that you can choose from depending on the depth you want to explore and mathematical background you have.
+Here are three textbooks (available online) that you can choose from depending on the depth you want to explore and mathematical background.
-  * [Stats without Tears](https://www.ic.unicamp.br/~wainer/cursos/1s2013/ml/livro.pdf) -- cover the fundamentals, requires little mathematical background
+  * [Introduction to Statistics](http://onlinestatbook.com/Online_Statistics_Education.pdf) -- cover the fundamentals, requires little mathematical background.
+Another great introduction is Statistics Without Tears by Rowntree.
   * [All of Statistics](https://www.ic.unicamp.br/~wainer/cursos/1s2013/ml/livro.pdf) -- more detailed than above, requires calculus and linear algebra
   * [Advanced data analysis](http://www.stat.cmu.edu/~cshalizi/ADAfaEPoV/ADAfaEPoV.pdf) -- if you dream about distributions, requires substantial statistical background
 * If you are teaching statistics, [here](http://students.brown.edu/seeing-theory/) are excellent visualizations of core concepts.